Live Exploration of Dynamic Rings: Ring exploration in

 First, observe that the agents never meet on a node -- that would imply at least one of them performing the termination check somewhere inside its range, immediately terminating.
 This means that unlike the case of Algorithm {\sc {\sf PT}BoundNoChirality} we do not have to worry about the agents overtaking each other.
 (They can still cross each other without noticing when traveling in opposite direction and crossing the same edge at the same time.)

 Consider now a sequence of events $Dxy:\overline{D}xz:Dxy$.
 This corresponds to $x$ bouncing off $y$ and $z$ while those remained stationary.
 From the {\sf ET} condition and the fact that $y$ and $z$ are waiting on different edges (otherwise $x$ would detect $d=n-1$ and terminate) we know that eventually either $y$ or $z$ makes progress, hence this sequence cannot repeat indefinitely and eventually a different event must occur.
 This can be represented in the \emph{Catch Tree} by removing the bottom $Dxy$ (and its whole subtree) and adding an arrow from its parent to the top $Dxy$ (implying that the same configuration repeats).
+For a representation of this see Figure \ref{figure:catchtree2}.

-Let $A$, $B$, $C$ be the ranges (sets of nodes an $x$ agent visits between $l_x$ and $r_x$) of agents $a$, $b$, $c$, respectively, and $\overline{A},\overline{B},\overline{C}$ be their complements.
+Let $A$, $B$, $C$ be the ranges (sets of nodes an $x$ agent visits between $l_x$ and $r_x$) of agents $a$, $b$, $c$, respectively, and $\overline{A},\overline{B},\overline{C}$ be their complements.\\